tkonopka/chsk/CONTRIBUTING.md

 # Contributing

 Contributions are welcome.

 To discuss code changes or new features, please raise an issue in the github repository.
 To edit the codebase, install the project as described below.

 ## Setup

 Fork the github repository, then clone the fork to a local development environment.

 The project is set up as a monorepo.
-It has a number of dependencies to make the project work as whole.
+It has dependencies to make the project work as whole.
 There are also dependencies for the individual `chask` packages.

 ```